CSmxl001/test01/readme.txt

-adfa dfadfadf afa fdf
 Git is a distributed version control system.
-Git is free software.
+Git is free software distributed under the GPL.